ALERT-SYSTEM-WIDE OUTAGE: See FAQ page HERE

 The Office of the Court Administrator leads the administrative function of the Atlanta Judicial Circuit and the Fifth Judicial District

-Fulton County Superior Court history from 1853 to present day
+Infographic timeline of Superior Court of Fulton County history from 1853 to present day

 View our leadership team responsible for overall court functioning